 Big Bend Under Night Skies

 With some of the darkest skies in the country, the Milky Way will be first and foremost on the Big Bend agenda.
-You will learn about astrophotography and how to properly create images in low light—your night sky will look amazing, and your subject and landscape will, as well!
-You will also learn the tricks of the trade for processing your images during the classroom sessions.
+You will learn astrophotography and how to properly create images in low light—your night sky and landscape will look amazing!
+During classroom sessions, you will also learn advanced techniques for processing your night sky images.

 Muench Workshops is an Authorized Permittee of the National Park Service.